troycomi/snakemake-training/3_wildcards/README.md

         'FASTQ/{file}_1.fastq.gz',
         'FASTQ/{file}_2.fastq.gz',
 ```
 Now `{file}` will match what was `{sample}_{replicate}`.
+It can be
+advantageous because now the rule will match any fastq file pair and could be
-While you can (and I
+used in other workflows.
+While you can (and I do this here), switching
-do this here), switching wildcard names will generally make your workflow
-harder to follow.
+wildcard names will generally make your workflow harder to follow.

 ## Input functions
-Frequently you will have to do more than format a string based on your wildcards.
+Frequently you will have to do more than format a string based on your
-Let's say we had several reference genomes that we wanted to select based on
+wildcards.
+Let's say we had several reference genomes that we wanted to select
-the sample name.
+based on the sample name.
 One way to do this is through input functions.
-These are
-python functions that take wildcards as arguments.
-Input functions can also
+These are python functions that take wildcards as arguments.
+Input functions
-be used in other directives and can take additional arguments like inputs,
+can also be used in other directives and can take additional arguments like
-outputs, and attempt.
+inputs, outputs, and attempt.

 Looking at our sort\_bam command, we see two nearly identical commands to build
 the two sorted outputs